WTI Crude$--/bbl +0.00 (+0.00%)

 Oil Prices

-North Dakota Rig Count Holds Steady at 28 - Bakken Wire
+North Dakota Rig Count Holds at 27 as National Activity Climbs - Bakken Wire

 Rig Report

-North Dakota Rig Count Holds Steady at 28
+North Dakota Rig Count Holds at 27 as National Activity Climbs

 Daily Activity